ConnorFriday-code/Pharos-Computers/README.md

 <h4>Contact shop photo, address, and timetable</h4>

--Repeating the image from the hero-image on index page help solidfies image of store in the user's mind
+-Reusing the hero image from the index page helps solidify the image of the store in the user's mind

 -Address is clear and easy to read

--Opening times cleary state when the store opens and closes on what day
+-Opening times clearly state when the store opens and closes on what day

--Telephone is in bold to draw user's attention to it and break up the dullness of address section
+-Telephone is in bold to draw the user's attention to it and break up the dullness of the address section

 ![Address mobile](readme-images/end-result-images/Address-sm.PNG)